The 2021-22 Concerto Competition for Concordia fellows

-Finalists must perform a full concerto with an accompanist.
-Three to eight selected finalists will be invited to perform on Saturday, December 07, 2019.
+Finalists must perform a full concerto or concert piece with an accompanist.
+Three to eight selected finalists will be invited to perform on Saturday, April 30, 2022.

 Note: All applicants should provide a copy of their audition repertoire to the adjudicators.

-Note: Adjudicators may ask the applicants to stop and start during the audition.
+Note: Adjudicators may ask the competitors to stop and start during the audition.